Portfolio

 The church building at Holy Name parish was originally constructed in 1966.
 The interior was most recently updated in 1998, covering over much of the original trim details and historic elements.

-The current project includes new brick arches, new sanctuary lighting, stone tile flooring on the sanctuary platform, new stone altar, and a complete decorative paint scheme.
+The current project includes new brick arches, new sanctuary lighting, stone tile flooring on the sanctuary platform, new stone altar, new stained glass, and a complete decorative paint scheme.
 A new ceiling canopy over the main altar was built and new statuary placed in remodeled devotional areas.

 Private Residence Chapel